aprilmelody93/Pitch-Noodle/README.md

 * cd to the appropirate folder (e.g. cd /Users/aprilmelody/Desktop/PythonIntonationApp)
 * type in python main.py

-# Tutorial
+# Tutorial Walkthrough
 Using the application is simple!
 Here's a step-by-step:
 * First, upload a .wav file of a model speaker
 * Then, click on "extract pitch" to see the model speaker's pitch movement
 * Take note of the model speaker's pitch movements and record yourself saying the same sentence using the 'record' and 'stop' buttons.
 Please make sure you have a microphone on your device!
-* Finally, click on "extract your pitch" to see an overlay of your pitch on top of the model speaker's speech.
+* Finally, click on "extract your pitch" to see an overlay of your pitch on top of the model speaker's speech
 * Have fun!

 Tips:
 * Zoom in or zoom out on the graph by using the mouse wheel button
+* Show/hide a plot by clicking on the legend
-* Delete a graph you no longer want by right clicking on the legend
+* Delete a plot you no longer want by right clicking on the legend
+* Right click on the graph for a whole bunch of other options

 # Known Issues
 * If your recording is too long, the app will ask you to re-record your audio file